calebrudder/reverseOnlyAlpha/README.md

 # reverseOnlyAlpha
-Given a string, revers only the alphabetic characters in the string
+Given a string, reverse only the alphabetic characters in the string

 # Challenge
 Write a function that takes a string with any characters and returns the string with only the alphabetical characters reversed